artikbharoliya/Image-Manipulation/README.md

-> The code is not provided because this project is complies with the "Code of Conduct" terms and conditions of [NorthEastern University](http://www.northeastern.edu/osccr/code-of-student-conduct/).
+> The code is not provided because this project complies with the "Code of Conduct" terms and conditions of [NorthEastern University](http://www.northeastern.edu/osccr/code-of-student-conduct/).